yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 ## Empty files
-Implementers should be aware that in accordance to this specification a file does not need to contain any comment or record (empty file with zero bytes).
+Implementers should be aware that in accordance to this specification a file does not need to contain any comments or records (empty file with zero bytes).

 ## Empty lines
 This specification recommends but doesn't require having the same number of fields